-Basic protection − Do you need life insurance just to provide financial support to your survivors if you die unexpectedly?
-Term insurance generally provides coverage at a lower cost than other types of insurance and can cover a specific length of time.
+Basic protection – Need life insurance just to provide financial support to your survivors if you die unexpectedly?
+Term insurance generally provides coverage for a specific length of time, at a lower cost than other types of insurance.

-Whole life insurance builds value based upon a set schedule.
-You'll know the exact cash value of your policy on each policy anniversary.
-(If you take a loan or withdrawal from your policy, of course, the cash value and death benefit will decrease.)
+- Whole life insurance builds value based on a set schedule.
+You'll know the exact cash value of your policy at each anniversary.
+(If you take a loan or withdrawal from your policy, the cash value and death benefit will decrease.)

-Universal life insurance earns a fixed interest rate on the cash value in the policy.
+- Universal life insurance earns a fixed interest rate on the cash value of the policy.
 While the interest rate may change over time, it will never dip below a guaranteed minimum rate.

-Variable universal life insurance lets you invest your cash value in the stock market, so your policy value goes up or down based on the performance of your investment choices.
+- Variable universal life insurance lets you invest your cash value in the stock market, so your policy value goes up or down based on the performance of your investments.
 The investment subaccount options in VUL policies are not offered for sale to the general public.